-The Authority's Business Plan 2015 - 2018, also published in 2015, sets out the main framework for the work programme of the Authority over the three years based on its specific objectives and outcomes from the Partnership Plan.
-The annual Work Programmes presents an account and assessment of the Authority's activities, alongside the separate reports of its financial position and performance and are aligned to the Authority's purposes and duty of Protect, Enjoy, Prosper and Aiming for Excellence.
+In preparation for the approval of a new Business Plan covering the period 2018-2021, the Authority carried out extensive consultation of members and staff including five staff workshops in August/September 2017, updates at staff meetings and the Resources, Audit and Performance Committee and a combined members/staff workshop session on 18 January 2018 as well as sharing with stakeholders on the Partnership Plan Leadership Group.
+This extensive consultation was invaluable in identifying the priorities and objectives to be included in the Plan over the next three years and responding proactively to future challenges and opportunities affecting the New Forest National Park.
+The annual Work Programme which sits under the Business Plan, presents an account and assessment of the Authority's activities, alongside the Authority's purposes and duty of Protect, Enjoy, Prosper and Aiming for Excellence.
 Progress is monitored regularly by Executive Board and the Resources, Audit and Performance Committee.
-Particular attention is paid to the actions included in the Work Programme to ensure that targets and goals are clearly defined and focused with links to the relevant actions in the Partnership Plan set out at the end of each action.
+Particular attention is paid to the actions included in the Work

+Programme to ensure that targets and goals are clearly defined and focused with links to the relevant actions in the Partnership Plan set out at the end of each action.

-The positive news received in the Government's Spending Review and Autumn Statement of 2015 with regard to grant funding over the next five years has provided an opportunity for the Authority to refocus resources towards developing medium-term strategic plans for key areas of work and to identify how the Authority and its partnerships can work together to achieve even more for the Forest.
-Following a Members' workshop on 7 July 2016, four key themes of our work were identified - Data and Evidence, Commercial Activity and Income Generation, Partnerships and Engagement and Organisational Development.
-Officers have been working up draft proposals on developing these themes setting out how these should be proceeded with over the coming years.
-A progress report on the four themes was considered by the Resources, Audit and Performance Committee in November 2016 which endorsed the proposals.
-Officers have included relevant actions from the various themes in the 2017/18 Work Programme and the themes will provide important direction for the new Business Plan starting 2018/19.
-Further areas of strategic work are being explored.
+Following the positive news received in the Government's Spending Review and Autumn Statement of 2016 with regard to grant funding over the next five years, the Authority is focusing resources towards developing medium-term strategic plans for key areas of work and to identify how the Authority and its partnerships can work together to achieve even more for the Forest - these themes will provide important direction in the annual work programmes.